Picture this: You’re strolling through the city looking for a nice place to eat.

 The validator actually promoted your product.
 If those social connections trust the validator, your brand will seem trustworthy as well.

-This type of social validation is the bread and butter of social medial influencers.
+This type of social validation is the bread and butter of social media influencers.
 Influencers develop trust with their audience and then use that to pitch products.